mmiscool/aiCoder/src/prompts/snippet-production-prompt.md

 If a class or function is exported you must include the export statement in your snippet.

+Remember that methods must be encapsulated in a class.

 **Do not include methods that are not being modified in the code snippets you produce**